List of state applications for an Article V Convention: Van Sickle–Boughey classification

 Van Sickle and Boughey indicate which applications have been rescinded by their state by encasing these in parentheses, and make no note of which applications have led to amendments proposed by Congress.

 In the table below, the classification of rescinded applications are stricken, with the year of rescission given in parentheses and a link to the record of the rescission.
-Those applications which lead to amendments proposed by Congress are listed in parentheses.
+Those applications which led to amendments proposed by Congress are listed in parentheses.

 List of state applications for an Article V convention

-Although all columns are sortable, applications are initially arranged by date approved by the state legislature or by date of entry into the Congressional Record.
+Although the table below has sortable columns, applications are initially arranged by date approved by the state legislature or by date of entry into the Congressional Record.
 Application classes are encased in parentheses if Congress presented an amendment on the topic given and stricken if the state legislature has subsequently rescinded its application.
 All descriptions with six or more states have identical amendment text, unless specified.
-As of October 2020, only the Hawaii State Legislature has never approved an Article V convention application through both its upper chamber and its lower chamber during the same legislative session.
+As of March 2025, only the Hawaii State Legislature has never approved an Article V convention application through both its upper chamber and its lower chamber during the same legislative session.